ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/2_IntroKubernetes/instructions.md

 # Create a Pod with imperative object configuration
 Imperative object configuration lets you create objects by specifying the action to take (e.g., create, update, delete) while using a configuration file.
 A configuration file, `hello-world-create.yaml`, is provided to you in this directory.

 1. Use the Explorer to view and edit the configuration file.
-Click the Explorer icon (it looks like a sheet of paper) on the left side of the window, and then navigate to the directory for this lab: `cc201 > labs > Introduction to Kubernetes`.
+Click the Explorer icon (it looks like a sheet of paper) on the left side of the window, and then navigate to the directory for this lab: `cc201 > labs > 2_IntroKubernetes`.
 Click `hello-world-create.yaml` to view the configuration file.
 ![Imperative object configuration file in Explorer](images/imperative-obj-config-explorer.png)

 2. Use the Explorer to edit `hello-world-create.yaml`.
 You need to insert your namespace where it says `<my_namespace>`.
 Make sure to save the file when you're done.